How to Get Into the Habit of Saving More Money

 You can also work backward.
 Start with your salary and subtract all your expenses from it.
 If there is anything left, direct the remainder of it somewhere to avoid spending it.

 Try the Anti-Budget

-Not all strategies work for everyone, of course; not everyone is a natural saver, and not everyone loves budgets or spreadsheets.
-If you know you'll get bored or tired of meticulously tracking your expenditures, there’s another method you might want to try, known as the anti-budget.
+If you know you'll get bored or tired of meticulously tracking your expenditures, there’s another method you might want to try, sometimes known as the anti-budget.
 You simply pull your savings from the top and spend the rest.
 There are no budget categories to keep track of.